Emanuel-Schwarzhans/Quantum-detectors-as-autonomous-machines-assessing-the-thermodynamics-of-information-acquisit-co/README.md

+# Quantum detectors as autonomous machines – assessing the thermodynamics of information acquisition - Code

 This is the code that was used to produce the results in "Quantum detectors as autonomous machines: assessing the nonequilibrium thermodynamics of information acquisition"